microsoft/SymCrypt/README.md

 warranties of merchantability, fitness for a particular purpose and noninfringement (see our [LICENSE](./LICENSE)).

 ## Build Instructions
-1. For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests:
-    1. Make sure the SymCryptDependencies submodule is initialized by following the steps above (`git submodule update --init`)
+For Microsoft employees building the library internally, to include msbignum and RSA32 implementation benchmarks in the unit tests, make sure the SymCryptDependencies submodule is initialized by following the steps above (`git submodule update --init`).
+When building, provide the additional CMake argument `-DSYMCRYPT_TEST_LEGACY_IMPL=ON`.
-    1. In step 4 below, add the additional cmake argument `-DSYMCRYPT_INTERNAL_BUILD=1`
+This only affects the unit tests, and does not change the functionality of the SymCrypt library itself.

+### Using Python scripts
+Building SymCrypt can be complicated due to the number of platforms, architectures and targets supported.
+To improve ease of use and have a consistent build solution that can be leveraged by both developers and our automated CI pipelines, we have created a set of Python scripts to help with building, testing and packaging.

+1. To build SymCrypt, run `scripts/build.py build_dir` where `build_dir` is the desired build output directory.
+    * To see additional options, run `scripts/build.py --help`.
+1. To run the unit tests after a build has finished, run `scripts/test.py build_dir`.
+    * Additional positional arguments will be passed directly to the unit test executable.
+1. To package up the built binaries into an archive, run `scripts/package.py build_dir arch configuration module_name release_dir`, were:
+    * `build_dir` is the build output directory
+    * `arch` is the architecture that the build was created for
+    * `configuration` is the build configuration (Debug, Release, Sanitize)
+    * `module_name` is the name of the module you wish to package (currently only relevant for Linux builds)
+    * `release_dir` is the output directory for the release archive

+### Building with CMake
+If you don't want to use the Python helper scripts, or if they do not support the specific build flags you desire, you can build SymCrypt by directly invoking CMake.
+Note that Python is still required for translating SymCryptAsm and building the Linux modules with FIPS integrity checks.

 1. Run `cmake -S . -B bin` to configure your build.
 You can add the following optional CMake arguments to change build options:
     * `-DSYMCRYPT_TARGET_ARCH=<AMD64|X86|ARM64>` to choose a target architecture.
 If not specified, it will default to the host system architecture.
       * To cross-compile for Windows X86 from Windows AMD64, you must also use `-A Win32`